johnfedoruk/bangular/aio/content/guide/architecture.md

 These are two different and _complementary_ module systems.
 Use them both to write your apps.

-### Angular libraries
+### Bangular libraries

 <img src="generated/images/guide/architecture/library-module.png" alt="Component" class="left">

-Angular ships as a collection of JavaScript modules.
+Bangular ships as a collection of JavaScript modules.
 You can think of them as library modules.

-Each Angular library name begins with the `@angular` prefix.
+Each Bangular library name begins with the `@bangular` prefix.

 You install them with the **npm** package manager and import parts of them with JavaScript `import` statements.

 <br class="clear">

-For example, import Angular's `Component` decorator from the `@angular/core` library like this:
+For example, import Bangular's `Component` decorator from the `@bangular/core` library like this:

 <code-example path="architecture/src/app/app.component.ts" region="import" linenums="false"></code-example>

-You also import NgModules from Angular _libraries_ using JavaScript import statements:
+You also import NgModules from Bangular _libraries_ using JavaScript import statements:

 <code-example path="architecture/src/app/mini-app.ts" region="import-browser-module" linenums="false"></code-example>